DecarbNexus/useeio_sectors_disaggregation/README.md

 - Internet access (to install packages and download model specs)
 - R packages: pacman, yaml, dplyr, reshape2, knitr, httr, openxlsx, stringr, tidyr, devtools, useeior
+- Pandoc only if you want to “Knit”/render a document (RStudio bundles it; otherwise install separately)

 The R Markdown takes care of installing `devtools`/`useeior` versions that match your selected SEF version.